-In 2018, the Canadian federal government enacted the Greenhouse Gas Pollution Pricing Act (the "GGPPA" or "Federal Backstop") which established a national carbon-pricing regime requiring each province to implement a price on carbon of \$10/tonne of CO2e in 2018, escalating each year another \$10, to an ultimate carbon price of \$50/tonne of CO2e in 2022.
+In 2018, the Canadian federal government enacted the GGPPA which established a national carbon-pricing regime requiring each province to implement a price on carbon of \$10 per tonne of CO2e in 2018, escalating by \$10 each year, to an ultimate carbon price of \$50 per tonne of CO2e in 2022.
 The Federal Backstop allows provinces some flexibility in structuring their carbon price regimes with cap and trade, carbon tax or output-based pricing systems, all being acceptable methods for implementing such carbon pricing.
+In December 2020, the Canadian federal government released its plan to accelerate climate action in Canada, titled "A Healthy Environment and a Healthy Economy".
+The plan proposes an increasing cost on carbon to \$170 per tonne in 2030.
+To reach that level, the price imposed on carbon will rise from the 2022 rate of \$50 per tonne by \$15 per tonne each year.
+If this proposal is made into law, it will have a significant impact on Canadian industry participants, consumers and the Company alike.